 Protein is a key nutrient in the human body, it is responsible for muscle maintenance, key regulatory systems like hormone production, wound healing and fighting infection It is also a bit of a nutrition ‘buzz-word’, due to all of the fitness influencers on social media.

 You could try eating a variety of different protein sources.
-This will not only ensure you are consuming enough protein, it will also mean that you are obtaining all of the essential amino acids (amino acids are the smaller components that proteins are made of) across the day/week, as different sources of protein contain different amino acids.
-It will also mean that you are less likely to get bored with your protein source.
-Variety is the spice of life after all!
+This will not only ensure you are consuming enough protein, it will also mean that you are obtaining all of the essential amino acids across the day and week,

-1. We are unable to consume enough protein from whole foods.
+1. You are unable to consume enough protein from whole foods.

 This might be for a number of reasons, including that you have an allergy or intolerance as discussed above.
 You might also have increased protein requirements because you are trying to gain weight or because you are an athlete.
 You might just plain not enjoy plant-based protein sources – which brings me to the next reason we might choose to supplement protein.